kubernetes/sig-release/releases/release-1.14/README.md

 ### Enhancements Freeze

+By **Tuesday January 29, 2019** all enhancements landing in v1.14.0 must:

-All enhancements going into the release must have an associated issue in the enhancements repo by ***Tuesday, January 29, 2019***.
-That issue must be in the 1.14 milestone.
+- have an associated tracking issue in [kubernetes/enhancements] in the [v1.14 milestone][k/e-milestone-v1.14]
+- have an associated KEP merged into [kubernetes/enhancements] with an implementable status, linked to in the description of the tracking issue

+We will de-milestone any enhancements that fail to meet these criteria.
+Any new enhancements not in the milestone will require an [Exception].
+We will be lenient within reason if a KEP not quite landing on time is the justification.

 SIG "themes" should also be in the release notes draft at this time to prepare for blog posts and release marketing.
 Any work the SIG wants publicized needs to be called out to the Enhancements Lead so the Release Team communications lead can work with SIG-PM and the CNCF.

 ### Burndown